Frequently Asked Questions

 header.

-To fine tune how the value of the hidden message header is used by
+- To tune how the value of the hidden message header is used by

 you may find in there: